-Travel may look different in 2020, but Salem, Massachusetts is open for business with everyone’s health and safety in mind.
+Travel may look different right now, but Salem, Massachusetts is open for business with everyone’s health and safety in mind.
 Museums and attractions, walking, harbor and trolley tours, shops, and restaurants are open and waiting to see you when you’re ready to travel.
-Grab your mask (or a locally made mask while you’re here) and use the tips below to help plan your visit to Salem this year.
+Grab your mask (or find a locally made mask while you’re here) and use the tips below to help plan your visit to Salem.

 Before your visit

 Review current travel restrictions.
-Travelers visiting from states outside of HI and VT are required to fill out a traveler form and either quarantine for 14 days upon arrival in Massachusetts or provide a negative COVID-19 test result taken within 72 hours of travel.
+Travelers visiting from out of state may be required to fill out a traveler form and either quarantine for 14 days upon arrival in Massachusetts or provide a negative COVID-19 test result taken within 72 hours of travel.
 The form and additional guidance is available at mass.gov/matraveler.

 Check state guidelines and regulations.
-In Massachusetts, masks are required in all outdoor public areas when social distancing of 6 ft. or more is not possible and while inside any business.
-In Salem, masks are required to be worn downtown both indoors and outdoors, regardless of social distancing.
-View the complete order by the Salem Board of Health here.
+In Massachusetts, masks are required in public areas, both indoors and outdoors, and regardless of the ability to physically distance.
+View Salem’s mask order by the Salem Board of Health here.

 Confirm event schedules with hosts.
-Events planned earlier this year may have changed by the time you visit.
+Annual events may have changed by the time you visit.
 If you have questions about a specific event or attraction, reach out to the individual business for confirmation before your trip.

 What to pack